slideflow/slideflow/docs-source/source/training.rst

 Multiple outcomes
 *****************

-Slideflow supports both categorical and linear outcomes, as well as training to single or multiple outcomes at once.
+Slideflow supports both categorical and continuous outcomes, as well as training to single or multiple outcomes at once.
 To use multiple outcomes simultaneously, simply pass multiple annotation headers to the ``outcomes`` argument.

 Multiple input variables
 ************************